ChiliDevsTeam/messagemedia-woocommerce/README.md

 ### Basic Features ###

-* Admin will get SMS notification when customer placen an order
+* Admin will get SMS notification when customer place an order
 * Customer will get SMS notification when order placed and also notify each order statues
 * Customizable sms text for each status
 * Admin can track sms status from each order